-- (1) any actions related to the correction of findings of noncompliance are in the "OSEP Response" section of the indicator; and - (2) any other actions that the State is required to take are in the "Required Actions" section of the indicator.
+- (1) actions related to the correction of findings of noncompliance are in the "OSEP Response" section of the indicator; and - (2) any other actions that the State is required to take are in the "Required Actions" section of the indicator.

-It is important for you to review the Introduction to the SPP/APR, which may also include an OSEP response and/or Required Actions.
+It is important for you to review the Introduction to the SPP/APR, which may also include language in the "OSEP Response" and/or "Required Actions" sections.